 Six months after the Democratic Party’s crushing 2024 defeat, the party’s megadonors are being inundated with overtures to spend tens of millions of dollars to develop an army of left-leaning online influencers.

-It’s been memory holed, but there was a time when the left was stronger than the right online.
-Vastly stronger.
-The 2000’s, the days of the so-called netroots or blogosphere.
-It wasn’t even close.
-The big names were left wing, and the biggest right wingers did numbers that were one-tenth of theirs.
+It’s been memory-holed, but there was a time when the left was stronger than the right online — vastly stronger.
+In the 2000’s, the days of the so-called Netroots or blogosphere, it wasn’t even close.
+The big names were left-wing, and the biggest right-wingers did numbers that were one-tenth of theirs.

-Then Obama took power and the word went out: if you’re a Democratic operative or donor, you should stop funding the Netroots, and if you don’t, well, you will be frozen out of work if an operative and if a donor your interests will not be prioritized.
+Then Obama took power, and the word went out: If you’re a Democratic operative or donor, you should stop funding Netroots, and if you don’t, well, you will be frozen out of work as an operative, and if you’re donor, your interests will not be prioritized.

-I was there, I was an insider, and I know.
-Combined with Google and Facebook systematically driving advertising revenues into the dirt, along with some other issues related to Democratic core voters lack of any actual principles other than “our party is always right and the Republicans are always wrong and the left owes us their votes and has nowhere to go”, the Netroots died.
-Took a few years, but the job was done.
+It was there, I was an insider, and I know.
+The combination of Google and Facebook systematically driving advertising revenues into the dirt, along with some other issues (basically related to Democratic core voters lack of any actual principles other than, “Our party is always right, the Republicans are always wrong, and the left owes us their votes and has nowhere to go”), Netroots died.
+It took a few years, but the job was done.

-The Netroots mantra was “more and better Democrats”.
+The Netroots’ mantra was, “more and better Democrats.”
 We fundraised for Democrats, but we also primaried Democrats we considered bad.
 This was unconscionsable to Democratic power brokers.
 We were supposed to be entirely an adjunct and not interfere in internal Democratic politics at all.
-So they put the Netroots down like a diseased dog.
+So, they put Netroots down like a diseased dog.

 Democrats want a cheering section.
 They don’t want anyone who will do anything but promote the candidates chosen by insiders.

-Better would be encourage already existing left wing populist figures, to give them some funding and to not try to astroturf a new online movement.
+It would be better to encourage already existing, left-wing populist figures and give them some funding, as opposed to trying to astroturf a new online movement.

-But then they might say “Free Palestine” or “Biden is senile”, and you can’t have that.
+But then, an already-existing figure might say, “Free Palestine” or “Biden is senile,” and they can’t have that.

-And without that, no one will really trust them, and they won’t grow to huge stars.
+No one will really trust an astroturfed “left-wing” figure, and they won’t grow to huge stars.

 Choose one.